-12. October 19: Morning Glory Pumpkin Festival
+14. Saturday, October 15: Morning Glory Pumpkin Festival

-The largest farm on Martha’s Vineyard hosts this lively free fall festival each year, complete with pumpkin games, hayrides, live music, and all things pumpkin.
+The largest farm on Martha’s Vineyard hosts this lively free fall festival each year, complete with pumpkin games, hay rides, live music, and all things pumpkin.

-13. Sundays through October: Oak Bluffs Open Market
+17. Sundays through October: Oak Bluffs Open Market

-18. Sunday, October 27: Happy Haunting
+18. Sunday, October 30: Happy Haunting

 This event encompasses Edgartown’s annual Halloween festivities, and things can get spooky.
 Visit downtown Edgartown for some Halloween fun, while little ghosts and goblins trick-or-treat from business to business.
 Sponsored by the Edgartown Board of Trade.

 Featherstone Center for the Arts is the place to go for unique, one of a kind holiday presents made right here on Martha’s Vineyard.
 It’s gifts galore for a whole month, including apparel and accessories, cards, calendars, jewelry, pottery, photography, paintings, ornaments, and more.
-All sales benefit local Vineyard artists and Featherstone, the Island’s only not-for-profit, year-round art center.
+All sales benefit local Vineyard artists and Featherstone, the Island’s only not-for-profit year-round art center.

-20. November 29: Felix Neck Wildlife Sanctuary Fall Festival
+20. November 25: Felix Neck Wildlife Sanctuary Fall Festival

 Visit Martha's Vineyard